davisjam/benchmarking/README.md

 ### Semi-monthly Meetings

-Meetings of the working group typically occur every third Tuesday.
+Meetings of the working group typically occur every third Tuesday as shown on the the node.js project [calendar](https://nodejs.org/calendar).
 A few days before each meeting, an [issue](https://github.com/nodejs/benchmarking/issues) will be created with the date and time of the meeting.
 The issue will provide schedule logistics as well as